Zaynab bint Jahsh

 Zaynab bint Jaḥsh (زينب بنت جحش; c.
-590–641), was the first cousin and the seventh wife of Muhammad and therefore, considered by Muslims to be a Mother of the Believers.
+590–641) was the first cousin and the seventh wife of Muhammad and therefore, considered by Muslims to be a Mother of the Believers.

 Early life

 Zaynab's father was Jahsh ibn Riyab, an immigrant from the Asad ibn Khuzaymah tribe who had settled in Mecca under the protection of the Umayya clan.
 Her mother was Umayma bint Abd al-Muttalib, a member of the Hashim clan of the Quraysh tribe and a sister of Muhammad's father.
 Hence Zaynab and her five siblings were the first cousins of Muhammad.

 She was a skilled tanner and leather-worker.
 She continued with this line of work throughout her life, even after she no longer needed the money.

 Marriage(s)

-First marriage
+Her first marriage

 Zaynab's first marriage was likely before Islam.
 The name of her first husband is not known to history, but it is mentioned that he had died by the time of Hijrah in the year of 622 CE.
 At that time Zaynab, who had become a Muslim, was among those who accompanied her brother Abdullah on the Hijrah to Medina.